About Neuromorphic Computing and Engineering

 - Multidisciplinary audience: Neuromorphic Computing and Engineering (NCE) aims to serve all communities engaged with the design, development and application of neuromorphic systems, with a focus on emerging areas of high interest to both the academic and industry sector.

 - High standards: NCE has a selective editorial policy to ensure publication of only the highest quality research in terms of significance, originality and scientific rigour.
-All articles are rigorously peer reviewed by IOP Publishing’s global network of expert referees, supported by our Editorial Board.
+All articles are rigorously peer reviewed by IOP Publishing’s global network of expert reviewers, supported by our Editorial Board.

 - Fast publication: We are committed to providing you with a fast, professional service to ensure rapid first decision, acceptance and publication.
 Once accepted, your article will be accessible to readers within 24 hours (with a citable DOI).